 Contact information in the bottom right or left corner of your title page, including your name, email address, and if necessary, mailing address and phone number

-Also known as a slug line, it should tell the reader whether the scene is happening inside (Interior written as INT.) or outside (Exterior written as EXT.), the location, and whether it’s day or night.
-It’s as simple as:
+Also known as a slug line, it should tell the reader whether the scene is happening inside (Interior written as INT.) or outside (Exterior written as EXT.), the location, and the time of day (day, night, dusk, dawn, etc.).

 Action is a description of what is being viewed in the scene.
 Action lines should be written in the present tense and be as visually descriptive as possible.